AI Use Cases/Software

 What is the timeframe to deploy AI workforce capacity planning?

-Deployment takes 10-14 weeks from contract signature to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve API connection setup to Jira, GitHub, PagerDuty, Datadog, and Salesforce.
 Weeks 3-6 focus on historical data ingestion and baseline model training using 12+ months of your operational data.
 Weeks 7-10 cover HR team training and sandbox testing.
 Weeks 11-14 involve production rollout and weekly refinement cycles.
-Most Software clients see measurable improvements in deployment frequency and incident response capacity within 60 days of go-live, with full model maturation by month 4.
+A rollout like this is scoped to show measurable improvements in deployment frequency and incident response capacity within 60 days of go-live, with full model maturation by month 4.

 What data sources does the AI workforce capacity planning system use?